zzz6519003/substrate-how-to-guides/how-to-substrate/docs/runtime-engineering/0/400/storage-migrations/nicks-migration.md

 ### 4. Declare a migration module

 The migration module should contain two parts:
-1. A module indicating the deprecated storage to migrate from
+1. A module indicating the deprecated storage to migrate from.
-2. The migration function which returns a weight
+2. The migration function which returns a weight.

 The scaffolding of this module looks like this: